Welcome to Hello Gorgias!

 Who am I?

-I am a published writer, rhetorician, and theorist with a PhD in rhetoric and writing studies and 15+ years experience as a speech and writing coach.
+I have an MA in English literature, a PhD in composition and cultural rhetoric, and 15+ years experience as a speech and writing coach.

 Who is Gorgias?